-The Geolines Journal is a series of occasional papers and monothematic volumes of conference abstracts.
+The Geolines Journal was a series of occasional papers and monothematic volumes of conference abstracts (issued 1994-2011).
 GeoLines publishes articles in English on primary research in many field of geology (geochemistry, geochronology, geophysics, petrology, stratigraphy, palaeontology, environmental geochemistry, etc.).
-GLI is the publisher.
+GLI was the publisher.